Tim Carpenter (fighter): Bellator

 when Richard Hale failed to make weight.

 He took on the hard hitting former heavyweight Beau Tribolet.
 He dominated the action in the first round before weathering a storm of hard punches in the second round to secure a text book armbar from the guard and earning a submission victory with only seconds left on the clock.

 His next fight was a decision loss to hulking American wrestler Travis Wiuff.

-After his last fight, Carpenter decided to retire from MMA and open his own martial arts academy in order to share his knowledge with others.
-In his time as an instructor, coach, and mentor, he has helped countless people improve their lives and pursue their dreams through the martial arts.
-He has produced BJJ world champions, and successful grappling competitors, along with professional and amateur MMA fighters.
+Following his final bout, Carpenter retired from mixed martial arts and opened a martial arts academy to teach and train students.
+As an instructor and coach, he has trained athletes who have competed in Brazilian jiu-jitsu and grappling competitions, as well as professional and amateur mixed martial arts.
+Among his students are competitors who have won titles at Brazilian jiu-jitsu world championships.

 His academy, Hellfish Mixed Martial Arts is not focused on producing cage fighters, but rather on helping people improve their lives through training in the martial arts.